JongbinLim/make_ai_robot/README.md

 **What you need to do**:

-With undetermined natural command, find something to eat and bark in front of it.
-The robot should distinguish good food and bad food.
-The food are placed somewhere in the map.
-Robot should explore the map, find the food, distinguish it is edible or not, and bark in front of it.
+With an undetermined natural command, find something to eat and bark in front of it.
+The robot should distinguish between good food and bad food.
+The food items are placed somewhere in the map.
+The robot should explore the map, find the food, distinguish whether it is edible or not, and bark in front of it.

-For `bark`, robot need to publish string message "bark" to `bark` topic 5 times when these conditions are satisfied:
+For `bark`, the robot needs to publish string message "bark" to the `bark` topic 5 times when these conditions are satisfied:
-1. Food should be visible in RGB image of `camera_head` or `camera_top`.
+1. Food should be visible in the RGB image of `camera_head` or `camera_top`.
 2. Food should be placed at the horizontal center of the image.
 3. Robot should be close enough to the food.

-These are food which will be used for the mission 2.
+These are the food items which will be used for mission 2.

-Left food are good food which is edible.
-Right ones are bad food.
+Left items are good food which is edible.
+Right items are bad food.

-**The position of food is not important.** (Good apple on the floor or on the sky is also edible.)
+**The position of food is not important.** (A good apple on the floor or in the sky is still edible.)

 <img src="images/mission_2_1.png" alt="Mission 2 1" width="600"/>